hashlookup/hashlookup-forensic-analyser/README.md

 If you don't want to share your lookups online and do faster lookup, hashlookup provides a [bloom filter to download](https://cra.circl.lu/hashlookup/hashlookup-full.bloom).

-The file is around 700MB and can be stored locally in your home directory. `hashlookup-analyser` works in the same way, `--bloomfilter` option allows to specify the filename locatoon of the bloom filter.
+The file is around 700MB and can be stored locally in your home directory. `hashlookup-analyser` works in the same way, `--bloomfilter` option allows to specify the filename location of the bloom filter.

 ~~~~
 python3 bin/hashlookup-analyser.py --bloomfilter /home/adulau/hashlookup/hashlookup-full.bloom --include-stats -d /bin